GreyRook/code-with-style/process/README.md

 During the Sprint:

-* No changes are made that would endanger the Sprint goal
+* No changes are made to the Sprint that would endanger the Sprint goal
 * Quality goals do not decrease
 * The scope stays the same but issues can be exchanged